Richard A. Tapia

-Richard Alfred Tapia (born March 25, 1939) is an American mathematician and University Professor at Rice University in Houston, Texas, the university's highest academic title.
-In 1996, President Bill Clinton awarded Tapia with the Presidential Award for Mathematics, Science, and Engineering Mentoring.
-In 2011, President Obama awarded Tapia the National Medal of Science.
-He is currently the Maxfield and Oshman Professor of Engineering; Associate Director of Graduate Studies, Office of Research and Graduate Studies; and Director of the Center for Excellence and Equity in Education at Rice University.
+Richard Alfred Tapia (March 25, 1938 – May 22, 2026) was an American mathematician and academic.
+He held the title of University Professor at Rice University in Houston, Texas, the university's highest academic rank.
+In 1996 President Bill Clinton awarded Tapia the Presidential Award for Mathematics, Science, and Engineering Mentoring.
+In 2011 President Barack Obama awarded Tapia the National Medal of Science.
+He was the Maxfield and Oshman professor of engineering; associate director of graduate studies, Office of Research and Graduate Studies; and director of the Center for Excellence and Equity in Education at Rice University.

-Tapia's mathematical research is centered on mathematical optimization and iterative methods for nonlinear problems, with his current work focused on algorithms for constrained optimization and interior point methods for linear and nonlinear programming.
+Tapia's mathematical research was centered on mathematical optimization and iterative methods for nonlinear problems, with his most recent work focused on algorithms for constrained optimization and interior point methods for linear and nonlinear programming.

 Early life and education

-Richard Alfred Tapia was born on March 25, 1939 in San Francisco, California to parents, Amado and Magda Tapia, who both emigrated to the United States from Mexico.
+Richard Alfred Tapia was born on March 25, 1938, in Santa Monica, California, to Amado and Magda Tapia, who both immigrated to the United States from Mexico.
 He and his twin brother were the oldest of five siblings, with two younger brothers and sister.
 His father worked for Japanese-American horticulturists in southern California.